 And for decades the heirs fought over it.
 Some wanted to live on it; others wanted to maintain it as a working farm; still others wanted to donate it to charity; while another group wanted to develop it.
 And those who wanted to develop it were split between some who wanted to develop it themselves and some who wanted to simply sell to a developer.
 After decades of family strife, lawyers’ fees, and property taxes, they finally reached agreement.

-Talk to any estate planner, and you’ll learn that many of the problems in settling an estate are unexpected and involve emotions.
-You can set up an estate plan with great tax benefits and that covers all the legal bases and still generate a great deal of family strife.
+Talk to any estate planning specialist, and you’ll learn that many of the problems in settling an estate are unexpected and involve emotions.
+Your estate planning can set up a plan with great tax benefits and that covers all the legal bases and still generate a great deal of family strife.

 The most bitter disputes often revolve around the family homestead, vacation homes, and items of personal property.
 The sad fact is that children, even adult children, will fight if they want to fight.
 Childhood resentments or roles to spring to the surface, and in-laws get into the act.
 The estate or individual item of property involved doesn’t even have to be valuable to be the center of dispute.
 In fact, people who aren’t used to dealing with money can act irrationally when faced with an inheritance of any amount.
 Sometimes, neither child really wants an item; each just doesn’t want the other to have it or wants to be proven right or come out a winner.